tprasadtp/ubuntu-post-install/README.md

 - Canonical Partner repositories

-  Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because they have their own config file.
+  Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.

 - WineHQ & Docker-Community-Edition (default is to add repositories)